 The Intellectually Handicapped Children’s Parents Association (IHCPA) was founded in 1949 by Harold and Margaret Anyon.
 Their son Keith had Down syndrome, but they had refused to institutionalise him.
 The barriers to his education in mainstream schooling led to children’s rights being a central concern of IHCPA.

 The IHCPA was against institutionalisation, promoting short-term residential care instead.
 But the government was reluctant to support community-based care, and the number of places in institutions for intellectually disabled people increased from 550 to over 2,000 between 1952 and 1969.
 IHC continued to push for community-based services and in 1989 it helped to win the right for all children to be locally schooled.

 In 1994 the organisation became IHC New Zealand and an advocacy advisory committee was established in 2000 to coordinate its advocacy functions.
 IHC was restructured in 2005 into IDEA Services (needs assessment, residential and respite care) and Timata Hou (crisis respite services as well as living and work support).

 Autism New Zealand

 Autism New Zealand was started in 1969 as a support group for parents of children with autism.
 It was originally part of IHC but became an independent society in 1995.
-Autism was considered a rare condition in the 1960s, affecting about 1 in 10,000 children.
-By the 21st century autism was associated with a wide spectrum of psychological conditions affecting about 1 in 100 people.
+Autism was considered a rare condition in the 1960s, affecting about one in 10,000 children.
+By the 21st century autism was associated with a wide spectrum of psychological conditions affecting about one in 100 people.
 Autism New Zealand runs social-skills and music-therapy workshops, and has a network of regional branches.